Roald87/roald87.github.io/_posts/2025-08-01-story-structures.md

 ## The Minto pyramid

-This structure was thought up by [Barbara Minto](https://en.wikipedia.org/wiki/Barbara_Minto) and is therefore called the Minto Pyramid.
-This structure starts with the main point, conclusion or answer.
-Afterwards the main point is backed-up by the supporting arguments and finally the supporting data and facts.
+This structure was developed by [Barbara Minto](https://en.wikipedia.org/wiki/Barbara_Minto), hence the name.
+It starts with the main point, conclusion, or answer.
+The main point is then supported by arguments, and finally by data and facts.

 <svg viewBox="30 165 200 50" xmlns="http://www.w3.org/2000/svg">
 <g